WenjianFang/netty-chatClient/README.md

 # netty-echo

-this is an maven project
+#this is an maven project;

-use netty4 to implement echo communication, server echo the message that client send to it client ---message---> server server ---message---> client
+#use netty4 to implement echo communication, server echo the message that client send to it
+#client ---message---> server
+#server ---message---> client